Staartvin/Staartvin/README.md

 ### Hi there 👋

+I'm a software engineer from the Netherlands always interested in learning new skills.
+A few of the projects I've worked on:
+- [Autorank](https://www.spigotmc.org/threads/autorank.44752/): a project to provide Minecraft servers with tools to automatically rank their players;
+- [Solar Team Eindhoven](https://www.flickr.com/photos/solarteameindhoven/52162634399/): building my own solar car and race it across the Australian outback in 2019!
+- [Lightyear](https://lightyear.one/): bringing to market the first commercially available solar electric vehicle
+- The [NOS](https://play.google.com/store/apps/details?id=nl.nos.app&hl=nl) and [Jeugdjournaal](https://play.google.com/store/apps/details?id=nl.nos.jeugdjournaal&hl=nl) (Youth news) apps in the Netherlands

+In my free time, I work on building software that is as intuitive as possible and allows other developers to integrate it into their tools!

 <!--
 **Staartvin/Staartvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.